College Life, Routines & Schedules

 Life at St. Columba’s College is very busy, rich and fulfilling

-The Sanatorium is situated in a purpose-built house in the College, and the Matron and her team of nurses are available 24/7.
+The Sanatorium or San is situated in a purpose-built house in the College, and the Matron and her team of nurses are available 24/7.
 A local GP visits the College weekly and at other times when requested.
-The Matron is a qualified nursing sister who works under the direction of the Medical Officer.
 Except for minor ailments, parents are notified immediately their son or daughter is admitted to the Sanatorium.
 For full details of the College San click here.

 Jan 31st to Feb 6th